-• Lightcast Data Requests: Commission staff is available to provide Lightcast economic data by request, although no such requests were received during the past year.
+• Lightcast Data Requests: Commission staff is available to provide Lightcast economic data by request.
+During the past year, staff provided such data for one request in the County by a consultant assisting Milwaukee Area Technical College.

 C/M Environmental Planning